algolia/docsearch/docs/src/config-file.md

 ## `index_name`

 This is the name of the Algolia index where your records will be pushed.
-The `apiKey` we will share you is restricted to only work with this index.
+The `apiKey` we will share with you is restricted to work with this index.

 When using the free DocSearch crawler, the `indexName` will always be the name of the configuration file.
 If you're running DocSearch yourself, you can use any